Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Introduction

-Two important general relativistic effects that were not clearly observed during O1 and O2 were higher order multipoles~\cite{Payne:2019wmy} (though see Refs.~\cite{Chatziioannou:2019dsz,Mateu-Lucena:2021siq} for a discussion regarding marginal evidence for higher order multipoles in GW170729~\cite{abbott2019gwtc}) and spin-induced orbital precession~\cite{abbott2019gwtc, fairhurst2019will}.
-Higher order multipoles are terms beyond the dominant quadrupole when a GW is expanded into multipole moments with spherical polar coordinates defined in the source frame~\cite{Thorne:1980ru}.
-These higher order multipoles are present for all binary systems, but they are typically at a much lower amplitude than the quadrupole~\cite[see e.g.][]{Mills:2020thr}.
+The observed signals match well with the predictions of general relativity, calculated using accurate waveforms modelled to fit predictions from post-Newtonian methods and numerical relativity simulations.
+However, two important general relativistic effects, higher order multipoles~\cite{Thorne:1980ru} and spin-induced orbital precession~\cite{Apostolatos:1994mx} were not clearly identified in the signals observed during O1 and O2~\cite{Payne:2019wmy, abbott2019gwtc, fairhurst2019will}. \footnote{See Refs.~\cite{Chatziioannou:2019dsz,Mateu-Lucena:2021siq} for a discussion regarding marginal evidence for higher order multipoles in GW170729~\cite{abbott2019gwtc}, and Ref.~\cite{Chia:2021mxq} for discussion of evidence for higher modes and precession in GW151226.} The gravitational wave emitted during a binary merger can be decomposed into a set of spin-weighted spherical harmonics~\cite{Thorne:1980ru}.
+The majority of the gravitational wave signal is contained in the quadrupole mode, $(\ell, m) = (2, 2)$.
+Higher order multipoles are present for all binary systems, but they are typically at a much lower amplitude than the quadrupole~\cite[see e.g.][]{Mills:2020thr}.
 Spin-induced orbital precession arises when there is a misalignment between the orbital angular momentum and the spins of each compact object leading to characteristic modulations in the amplitude and phase of the observed GW signal~\cite{Apostolatos:1994mx}.
 Including both higher order multipoles and precession in waveform models that are used to infer source properties through Bayesian inference~\cite[see e.g.][]{Veitch:2014wba, Lange:2018pyp, Ashton:2018jfp} can improve parameter measurement accuracy and provide additional constraints on the in-plane spin components of the binary~\cite[see e.g.][]{London:2017bcn, Kalaghatgi:2019log,LIGOScientific:2020stg, Abbott:2020khf,Green:2020ptm}.
 The importance of both of these effects increase as the binary's mass ratio ($q = m_{1} / m_{2} \geq 1$) increases~\cite{Mills:2020thr, Pekowsky:2012sr, Varma:2014jxa, Bustillo:2015qty, Capano:2013raa, vecchio2004lisa, Lang:1900bz, Pratten:2020igi, Green:2020ptm}.
 Clear evidence for asymmetric masses was absent in the binaries detected during O1 and O2~\cite{abbott2019gwtc}, making the observation of either precession and higher order multipoles challenging.